-Trifle is a must have on many dessert tables on Christmas Day and may have been a dessert we have had to miss out on in the past.
+Trifle is a must have on many dessert tables on Christmas day and may have been a dessert we have had to miss out on in the past.
 No longer, my keto friends!
-Check out this trifle recipe we have created at Have Butter will Travel.
+Check out this keto trifle recipe filled with raspberries and cream that we have created at Have Butter will Travel.

 - Change up the jelly and fruit to suit your preferences.
 Strawberries or blueberries would be also be great